How Much Does a Vanity Phone Number Cost?

 • 310 (Los Angeles)

-• Focusing in on 212, this was New York’s original area code and it is viewed prestigious.
+• Focusing in on 212, this was New York’s original area code and it is viewed as prestigious.
 If you were to sign up for new phone service in Manhattan, you would be assigned a number that begins with a 332 area code.
 Start-ups and long-established companies alike prefer to have the brand cachet of an original 212 area code, as it is instantly recognizable and projects a sense of longevity.

 Cost